Investment Objectives

 Market and investment outlook

 Looking ahead, the evolving global interest rate environment, particularly decisions by the Fed, will remain crucial to monitor.
 Indeed, a continued dovish stance will prove beneficial, potentially translating into a weaker US dollar against domestic emerging currencies.
-On the contrary, a hawkish Fed stance (now seemingly fading) may lead to a sustained period of higher rates globally.
+On the contrary, a hawkish Fed stance (a scenario whereby it is seemingly fading) may lead to a sustained period of higher rates globally.
 A “higher-for-longer” dollar scenario indeed presents a challenge for EM economies, notably; reduced fund flows from foreign investors seeking higher returns elsewhere, and increased refinancing costs for companies with large foreign currency debt burdens.

 With respect to the Emerging Market Bond Fund, the manager will continue to assess the market landscape and capitalize on appealing credit opportunities.
 Consistent with recent actions, the manager will continue to tailor the portfolio to match prevailing yield conditions while increasing the portfolio’s overall duration.
 This, whilst keeping a close eye on the political landscape within Emerging Markets and possible escalation of geopolitical tensions, which to-date have alas endured.
 With rate cut expectations now increasing over the year, optimism remains.